Cirkit Designer Logo

 Q: Can the KY-037 detect specific frequencies of sound?

-A: No, the KY-037 is designed to detect general sound levels and does not differentiate between specific frequencies.
+A: No, the KY-037 is designed to detect general sound levels and cannot differentiate between specific frequencies.

-By following this documentation, you can effectively integrate the KY-037 Sound Sensor into your projects for reliable sound detection.
+By following this documentation, you can effectively integrate the KY-037 Sound Sensor into your projects and troubleshoot common issues.